 Our Winning Strategy:

-- Select vulnerable legislators who are up for election in 2018, who have voted for the very unpopular healthcare and tax legislation, and are clearly influenced by big money.
+- Select vulnerable legislators who are up for election, who have voted for unpopular bills, and are clearly influenced by big money.

 - Identify movement candidates not beholden to Wall Street who will support our goals, energize people and give them hope.
 Find ways to support these candidates both with your time and money.
 Both of the major U.S. political parties are entrenched in big money and are having trouble changing.
 We have to show them that publicly funded candidates can indeed win and take their seats.